GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 - GLAM catalogues, subscription databases, websites, social media are all great sources [here, link to new libguide]

 **Is the text you want to use already digitised?**
-- Handwriting, OCR recognition or even Speech to Text services might be needed, and lot of cleaning after.
+- if the text is in the form of a modern PDF it should not need any further amendments.
+However, with texts made up of handwritten content, OCR recognition tools or even Speech to Text services might be needed, where you read the text into a transcription tool.
+With older PDFs or handwritten digital texts you will need to transcribe the materials to a machine readible format. txt is the universal format, PDF can also be used.

 **What are the copyright or licencing requirements?**
 - Some collections, particularly before a certain date provide licences for use such as [TROVE](https://trove.nla.gov.au/) from The National Library of Australia, or